-Conservation Programs and Acres Involved
+Conservation Programs and Acres Involved:

-EQIP-1,168.71 acres CREP-5,450.00 acres Exempt-4,205.87 acres Non-Irrigatable-1,107.50 acres
+EQIP-1,106.21 acres CREP-5,782.56 acres Exempt-3,099.00 acres Non-Irrigatable-1,107.50 acres

-11,932.08 acres permanently or temporarily retired since 2005.
-This represents approximately 4% of the total irrigated acres in the LRNRD.
+10,127.27 acres permanently or temporarily retired since 2005.

-LRNRD is actively pursuing projects to assist with our obligations under the IMP that support Interstate Compact Compliance.
-Active efforts include: conjunctive management, inter-basin diversion, retirement of irrigated acres, irrigation efficiency improvements, allocation monitoring and modeling.
-During the last two years, the LRNRD has received federal and state grant funds to support these existing and future management actions.
+LRNRD is currently engaged in multiple projects to assist with our obligations under the IMP that support Interstate Compact Compliance.
+Active efforts include conjunctive management, inter-basin diversion, irrigation efficiency improvements, allocation monitoring and modeling.
 Watershed and Flood Prevention Operations grants for two watersheds in the LRNRD were awarded by the NRCS for developing an EA-Plan and assessing the feasibility of potential projects for increasing agriculture water supply in the LRNRD.
+In 2023, the district was awarded over \$3 million in Federal and State grants for the purpose of installing NRD owned telemetry flow meters and flow straighteners.
+This is the first phase of a multi-year project which will result in the installation of over 3,000 new flow meters across the district.